 There’s no need to dress up this Chocolate Peanut Pie with whipped cream or ice cream, but you can if you want.
 I love a slice just like this, no adornment necessary, and you may or may not even need a fork!

 Take this Chocolate Peanut Pie to your next holiday gathering and be the hit of the party!
 Who can resist this perfect pie combo?

 Don’t forget to try our Perfect Pie Crust in 3-easy steps.
-It’s absolutely perfect with this pie filling.
+It’s absolutely perfect with this fantastic fudgy filling.